Lokathor/lokathor.github.io/src/gb_audio_synth.md

   be stricter about how you implement things in your emulator's version.

-I will be writing the code samples in Rust, but the theory is the same for any programming language, and I will attempt to keep my use of any Rust magic to a relative minimum so that programmers from other languages can also follow along.
-I will, for example, leave off the `derive` attributes and such, because they're usually not critical.
+I will be writing the code samples in Rust, but the theory is the same for any programming language, so hopefully you can read this even if you don't know Rust.
+I will attempt to keep my use of any Rust magic to a relative minimum.
+I will, for example, leave off the `derive` attributes and such from the sample struct definitions, because they're usually not critical.
+If you want to see the full code with every gorey detail I'll give a link at the end.

 ## Previous Work